100jandu/M2-EmbSys/Case_Study_1/README.md

 ### REQUIREMENTS
 * HIGH LEVEL REQUIREMENT

-   1. Display unit to show humidity level of soil.
+   1. Continous checking for the humidity level of soil.
    2. Soil Sensor for the real-time humidity check for the soil.

 * LOW LEVEL REQUIREMENT

-  1. Seven Segment Display.
+  1. Seven Segment Display, to continous display the humidity level of the soil.
+  2. Soil Sensor for the real-time humidity check of the soil.
-  2. Appropriate Relays, motor driver and water pump for water supply.
+  3. Appropriate Relays, motor driver and water pump for water supply.